 How is a hepatitis B vaccine given?

 A health care provider gives the hepatitis B vaccine.
-The vaccine is injected into a muscle, usually in the
+The vaccine is injected into a muscle, usually in the arm for adults and children older than 1 year and in the thigh for infants and children younger than 1 year.

 Where can I find more information about hepatitis B vaccines?